 5. Understanding of virtual machines and operating systems

-Risks to security exist within all operating systems, including personal computers and mobile devices.
-It’s necessary to be highly knowledgeable about all the operating systems and their console user interfaces to set yourself up for success as a security analyst.
-These include Linux, Windows and Macintosh.
-Similarly, studying the dangers and weaknesses related to mobile operating systems such as Android and iOS could also be valuable to you.
-You can practice and study in solitude using virtual machines (VMs), which can help you improve your abilities.
+Security risks exist within all operating systems, including personal computers and mobile devices.
+YouThese includes Linux, Windows, and Macintosh.
+Must be highly knowledgeable about all the operating systems and their console user interfaces to set yourself up for success as a security analyst.
+Similarly, studying the dangers and weaknesses of mobile operating systems such as Android and iOS could also be valuable.
+You can practice and research in solitude using virtual machines (VMs), which can help you improve your abilities.

 6. Cloud security